unknownauthor23/ClubheadDB-anonymous/README.md

 -   **yt-dlp**: For downloading video clips from YouTube and Reddit. ([Installation Guide](https://github.com/yt-dlp/yt-dlp#installation))
 -   **ffmpeg**: For extracting frames from videos. ([Installation Guide](https://ffmpeg.org/download.html))

-### Setup and Usage
+### Installation and Usage

-Follow these steps to build the dataset on your local machine.

-#### Step 1: Clone the Repository
+#### Step 1: Install the Package

-First, clone this repository to your local machine:
+The easiest way to get the tools is to install the package directly from PyPI:

 ```plaintext
 git clone [https://github.com/unknownauthor23/ClubheadDB.git](https://github.com/unknownauthor23/ClubheadDB.git)